-And then … whip up some Chocolate Lava Dip for dunking!
+And then … whip up some Chocolate Dip for dunking!
 Nestled next to pretty fruit kabobs, it’s like a picnic version of fondue – serious fun-ness factor going on here!

 And the guilt that usually comes along with decadent desserts?
 The worry about whether that dessert you’re craving can possibly play nicely with the swimsuit you’re wearing?

 Our Chocolate Dip is so much lighter!
 (And it’s only got 3 ingredients you can throw together in under 10 minutes.)

 Healthier decadence in moments – perfect!